puppetlabs/puppet-docs/source/hiera/2.0/puppet.markdown

 * This pattern requires that 2.7 users have Hiera installed; it will fail compilation if the Hiera functions aren't present.
 * Since all of your parameters will have defaults, your class will be safely declarable with `include`, even in 2.7.
 * Puppet 2.7 will do Hiera lookups for the same keys that Puppet 3 automatically looks up.
-* Note that this carries a performance penalty, since Puppet 3 will end up doing two Hiera calls for each parameter instead of one.
+* Note that this carries a performance penalty, since Puppet 3 ends up doing two Hiera calls for each parameter instead of one.

 Hiera Lookup Functions